thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-02-08-Check-links-programmatically-with-Perl.md

 title: Check links programmatically (with Perl)
 date: 2021-02-08 12:02:27
 ---
 Links are moving too fast...
-And your online README.md, links directories, blog posts or whatever... rapidly give links to dead resources :cry:
+And your online README.md, links directories, blog posts or whatever... rapidly give links to dead resources.

-Like in my [awesome-like Perl README.md :rocket:](https://github.com/thibaultduponchelle/perlres) that contains hundreds of links (go check it out, it is cool ! :sunglasses:).
+Like in my [awesome-like Perl README.md :rocket:](https://github.com/thibaultduponchelle/perlres) that contains hundreds of links (go check it out, it is cool!).

 My solution is to check periodically that the links are *still* up !